 What we do

-The MAAFA Redemption Project is a faith-based residential institute for at-risk emerging adult men of color (ages 18-30) located in West Garfield Park, a neighborhood with one of the lowest life expectancies in Chicago.
+The MAAFA Redemption Project is a faith-based residential institute for emerging adult men of color (ages 18-30) located in West Garfield Park, a neighborhood with one of the lowest life expectancies in Chicago.
 It offers dormitory-style residential support, workforce training, character/spiritual-development, and a host of wrap-around social services.
-MAAFA’s mission is to significantly improve the quality of life for high-risk young men of color and their families.
+MAAFA’s mission is to significantly improve the quality of life for these young men and their families.
 With its unique direct-service and community-building approach, MAAFA aims to drive the community’s redevelopment plan.
 To accomplish this mission, MAAFA implements a multi-pronged approach: gun violence prevention/mediation, leadership development, and community outreach.

 What does MAAFA mean?